ldeend/ldeend/README.md

 - Ethical GenAI usage

 ## Current Projects
 As an avid basketball fan, I am exploring datasets related to college basketball to hopefully make a successful March Madness Bracket.
+Here is the link to the primary dataset I am using: [College Basketball Dataset]((https://www.kaggle.com/datasets/andrewsundberg/college-basketball-dataset/data)).

 ## Goals
 >My end goal is to be technically rigorous, understandable, and trustworthy with my projects, aspects that I think will allow me to thrive as a data science in a future with AI.